Staunchglobal/SPL-Techincal-Assessment/Advanced/Search/README.md

 # Search Problems:

-## Problem 1: Given An Array and a target number Find all the Pairs the difference of which is equal to that target number.
+## Problem 1: Given An Array and a target number Find all the Pairs the sum of which is equal to that target number.

-    Find all the pairs in an array the difference of which is equal to the provided target number.
+    Find all the pairs in an array the sum of which is equal to the provided target number.

     Example: